LCA-ActivityBrowser/activity-browser/README.md

 Please have a look at our scientific paper on the Activity Browser and cite it in your work if it has been useful to you: https://doi.org/10.1016/j.simpa.2019.100012

+## Youtube tutorials
+Watch our videos on [youtube](https://www.youtube.com/channel/UCsyySKrzEMsRFsWW1Oz-6aA/) to learn how to install and use the Activity Browser.

 ## Contents
 - [Installation](#installation)
     - [Miniconda](#miniconda)